Nanopteron solution of the Korteweg-de Vries equation: Soliton-cnoidal wave solution of the KdV equation

 where $u_0$, $u_1$, $u_2$ and $w$ are functions of $(x,t)$ to be determined later.

-Substituting Eq. \eqref{gtan} into the KdV equation and collecting coefficients of different powers of $\tanh(w)$, we obtain the equation that $u_0$, $u_1$, $u_2$ and $w$ need to satisfy.
-By requiring that the coefficients of the different powers of $tanh(w)$ be separately equal to zero, we obtain six overdetermined equations for only four undetermined functions.
-It is fortunate to find that the last three of these over-determined equations are consistent.
-From the coefficients of $tanh(w)^5$, $tanh(w)^4$ and $tanh(w)^3$, we find that $u_2$, $u_1$ and $u_0$ can be solved as
+Substituting eq. \eqref{gtan} into eq. \eqref{kdv} and vanishing all the coefficients of the different powers of $\tanh(w)$, we obtain the system of six overdetermined equations that $u_0$, $u_1$, $u_2$ and $w$ need to satisfy.
+It is fortunate to find that three of these over-determined equations are consistent.
+From the coefficients of $\tanh(w)^5$, $\tanh(w)^4$ and $\tanh(w)^3$, we find that $u_2$, $u_1$ and $u_0$ can be solved as

 Consequently, the solution \eqref{gtan} can be reformed in terms of $w$